Formerly a privilege of certified investors, the real estate crowdfunding niche now is open for non-accredited backers.

 It’s flexible, scalable, secure and packed with numerous cool things: feature-rich back-end, built-in AML/KYC checks, robust CMS, integrated secondary market, adaptive layout and many more.

 8. Test, launch, and maintain

 User testing allows you to understand that everything works smoothly and appropriately.
-Carrying out user tests in the wrong way you risk to get mediocre results.
+Carrying out user tests in the wrong way, you risk getting mediocre results.
 Doing it effectively can help you learn more about your project and improve your strategy.

-When running tests, make sure that all the aspects like documentation, website functionality, usability, compatibility, performance, and security are covered.
-Once some inconsistencies, conflicts or bugs are found, all they should be solved and fixed and so on until your website works flawlessly.
+When running tests, ensure that all the aspects like documentation, website functionality, usability, compatibility, performance, and security are covered.
+Once some inconsistencies, conflicts or bugs are found, all of them should be solved and fixed and so on until your website works flawlessly.

 Once your site is uploaded to the hosting, recheck everything – design, content, functionality, and security.
 Only then you can start promoting your brand and attracting clients.

-In the post-launch step, carefully consider the performance of your site on a regular basis.
+In the post-launch step, carefully consider the performance of your site regularly.
 For this purpose, it’s advisable to integrate analytics tools like Google Analytics.
 Also, always remember to continually check your portal for quality assurance to provide a better user experience.

 Crowdfunding platform for non accredited investors – JustCoded projects